East of England: Economy

 The former electricity company for the area, Eastern Electricity, has the area's distribution now looked after by UK Power Networks at Fore Hamlet in Ipswich.
 UK Power Networks also looks after London and most of the South-East.
-Business Link in the East of England is next door to the headquarters of T-Mobile UK in Hatfield, at the roundabout of the A1057 and the A1001 on the Bishops Square Business Park.
+Business Link in the East of England is near to the headquarters of Ocado in Hatfield, at the roundabout of the A1057 and the A1001 on the Bishops Square Business Park.
 The region's Manufacturing Advisory Service is at Melbourn in Cambridgeshire, off the A10 and north of Royston.
 UK Trade & Investment for the region is in Histon with its international trade team based next to Magdalene College.

 Hertfordshire

 The Greater Watford area is home to British Waterways, Vinci (which bought Taylor Woodrow in 2008), the UK of the international firm Total Oil, retailers TK Maxx, Bathstore, Majestic Wine, Mothercare, Costco and Smiths Detection, Iveco, BrightHouse (at Abbots Langley), Leavesden Film Studios, Sanyo, Europcar, Olympus, Kenwood and Beko electronic goods manufacturers, Wetherspoons pub chains, the European HQ of the Hilton hotel group and Nestlé Waters; in Garston is the UK headquarters of the Seventh-day Adventist Church, on the A412 and the Building Research Establishment.
-Comet Group and Camelot Group (owners of the National Lottery), on the A4145, are in Rickmansworth.
+Comet was previously, and Camelot Group (owners of the National Lottery) currently is, on the A4145, are in Rickmansworth.
 Ferrero (maker of Nutella and Kinder Chocolate) is in Croxley Green.
 Renault and Skanska (construction) are in Maple Cross.

 Bedfordshire

 Moto Hospitality has its headquarters at Toddington in Bedfordshire (at the Toddington services).

 Luton is home to EasyJet,(based at the airport), Hain Celestial Group (which makes Linda McCartney Foods and is based on the B579 in Biscot), Eurolines (UK office), Thomson Holidays (based at Wigmore on the eastern edge of the town) and Chevrolet (at Griffin House, the Vauxhall head office).
 At the 85-acre Capability Green off the A1081 and junction 10a of the M1, is the Stonegate Pub Company (owner of Scream Pubs, Yates's, Slug and Lettuce and Hogshead), InBev UK (which bought most of Whitbread's beer brands), Chargemaster (electric vehicle network under the POLAR brand), AstraZeneca's UK Marketing Company division and Alexon Group (ladies clothing).
-Vauxhall produced its last Vauxhall Vectra in March 2002 at the plant near the A6/A505 roundabout, and now makes vans (Vivaro/Renault Trafic) at the former Bedford Vehicles plant, based in the north of the town at the GM Manufacturing Luton plant.
+Vauxhall produced its last Vectra in March 2002 at its Luton plant near the A6/A505 roundabout.
+Since then, the company has focused on van production, primarily the Vivaro (also sold as the Renault Trafic and other variants), at the former Bedford Vehicles site in the north of the town.